exorde-labs/TestnetProtocol/docs/tokenomics.md

 ### What are Protocol Rewards?

-**Protocol rewards are digital incentives offered by the network for participating and contributing to the network.** These rewards are granted to users who submit, process or validate data or make other valuable contributions to the Exorde network.
+**Protocol rewards are digital incentives offered by the network for participating and contributing to the network.** These rewards are granted to users who submit, process, or validate data or make other valuable contributions to the Exorde network.
 Think of it as an automated system that rewards users for their work in maintaining and improving the network. **These rewards are meant to encourage users to participate in the network, which helps to ensure its security, stability, and growth.**

 ### Protocol Rewards distribution